Content Reviewed by:

 Using Your Health Insurance

 If your PIP coverage runs out or you don’t have it, your health insurance can help cover the remaining medical expenses.
 However, remember that if you later receive a settlement, your insurer may require reimbursement for what they paid.
+This is known as a lien, and federal law allows every health insurer to make a lien on your personal injury case.
+Read all about liens at that link.
+This is just one of many reasons these cases get complicated and you don’t want to handle it on your own.

 Uninsured/Underinsured Motorist Coverage

 If the at-fault party lacks sufficient insurance coverage, your uninsured/underinsured motorist (UM/UIM) coverage can help pay your bills.
 Maryland requires insurers to offer this coverage, but it’s optional for drivers, so check your policy to see if you have it.
+We wrote a detailed explanation of uninsured/underinsured motorist coverage here.

 Filing a Personal Injury Lawsuit